ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+isfied with yourself, that it will be worse
+for you than if you had missed one some
+times and repented of it.
+God loves
+your fault mixed with penitence, more
+than your virtue seasoned with pride.&quot;
+Presence of Mind.
 Professor Wilder gives these short
 rules for action in case of accident: For
 dust in the eyes, avoid rubbing, dash